Forget-You-NotForget-You-NotHolocaust Survivors and Remembrance Project

 .

-World War II (WWII), initiated by Hitler's Nazi Germany in 1939, killed some 67 million people (according to Franklin & Eleanor Roosevelt Institute) out of which some 20 million were Soviet citizens.
+World War II (WWII), initiated by Hitler's Nazi Germany in 1939, killed some 67 million people (according to the Franklin & Eleanor Roosevelt Institute) out of which some 27 million were Soviet citizens with some 16 million of them civilians.

 .